Mid Cornwall · TR14 · Cornwall Council West

 We prepare and submit planning applications to Cornwall Council and, where relevant, the Isles of Scilly authority — handling drawings, statements, validation queries and officer negotiation from start to determination.
-In Camborne, that work is shaped by the place itself — Camborne is one of the great Cornish mining towns, twinned with Redruth as the engine of the Cornish Mining World Heritage Site, with a strong terraced street pattern and surviving engine houses on its outskirts, with a building stock that leans toward miners' cottages and Victorian terraces.
+Working in Camborne means starting from the TR14 context — Camborne is one of the great Cornish mining towns, twinned with Redruth as the engine of the Cornish Mining World Heritage Site, with a strong terraced street pattern and surviving engine houses on its outskirts, with a building stock that leans toward modern development at Tuckingmill and Victorian terraces.

 - Conservation Area